 EFSP funds are used to supplement feeding, sheltering (including transitional sheltering), rent/mortgage and utility assistance efforts, and is governed by a National Board that selects jurisdictions for funding.
 Each jurisdiction maintains a Local Board charged with determining the highest needs and best use of funds for that jurisdiction.

-Who is eligible to receive EFSP funds?
+What agencies are eligible to apply for EFSP funds?

 Any agency holding 501-c-3 tax-exempt status, has been in operation for at least three years and provides one or more of the following services:

 - Mass shelter (ex: night shelter, transitional housing)